 Fuerteventura is part of the Canary Islands, which are part of Spain but located off the coast of Africa.
 It’s proximity to the equator means the weather is great at any time of year and the surf conditions just the same.
 Fuerteventura is known as a Mecca for surfers and has some really popular waves.
 The island is also known to throw some excellent parties.

 Costa Rica has more than one legendary surfing location and it’s only a stone throw away from the US.
 Jump on a cheap flight and experience some amazing conditions whenever you want.
 The country is also very cheap and you could quite easily live here for a long time on a small budget.
 Great for surfers who want to take it up another level.

 California, United States

 California has three major areas: Northern, Central, and Southern California.
-Northern California is wild and cold, is home to sharks and big unsurfable groundswells.
-Only hardcore surfers need apply.
+Northern California is wild and cold, is home to sharks and big “unsurfable” swell.
+Only hardcore surfers need to apply.
 Central California also features cold/mild weather but far more viable surfing destinations than Northern California.
 Central California is also less urbanized than Southern California, which makes it an ideal setting for more adventurous surfers.
-South California has the best weather conditions of the three regions, and is also the most populated, which can be good or bad depending on your preference.
+South California has the best weather conditions of the three regions and is also the most populated, which can be good or bad depending on your preference.

 Chris Courtis has been writing professionally since his college days.
 His articles have appeared in various UK Travel blogs.
 You can book holiday tickets online with best offers for lodges.